dockerizeme/dockerizeme/README.md

 To see all gists as they were for the ICSE 2019 submission, check out one of our [releases](https://github.com/dockerizeme/dockerizeme/releases).

+## V2

+If you are interested in DockerizeMe, you may also be interested in the companion project [V2](https://github.com/v2-project/v2), which adds support for dependency versions.

 ## Example (Dashtable)

 Dashtable is a Python package for converting tables to different markdown formats.
 The following example